 Elysion is just a simple decent light novel.
 It's not spectacular nor well-known as the author was a beginner, but the moments it has are on par to the stuff that SAO, Mahouka, Dungeon and simply any other light novel that presents a story.
 After all, they were written for the same audience...us!
 The story is quite straightforward, there was not much of any comedy besides the romantic teasings that are typical in many shows.
 The fight scenes are just as straightforward detailing their every moves.
 What Elysion focuses on is on the emotional level, in every volume the main character was tasked to save at least one girl.
 He doesn't give them advices he's there as emotional support and also somehow saves them from death at the same time, the characters he save also saved themselves on their own.
 Elysion is just a small generic shounen that didn't get as popular compared to others, and therefore ended with three volumes with an emotional wrap yet still an open-ending that can be continued off of.
 The characters aren't exactly unique and in the end it was a clash between falling into despair and the strong will of the heart.
 In the end, Elysion is just a tiny generic shounen light novel series that should get some more acknowledgment, it's only three volumes so what harm will it do if you already have read the 5/10+ volume light novel series.

-Sorry and thank you for putting up with my lameass review and crazy monologue, I hope you at least give Elysion a try.
-I'm now off to reread the first volume now >^>read more
+Sorry and thank you for putting up with my lameass review and crazy monologue, I hope you at least give Elysion a try and enjoy it like I did. read more